Non-Binary, Gender Non-Conforming, and Female People Who Write Musicals

 Within a few days we were up to several hundred, and it keeps on rising.
 The name has changed to make it clear that we welcome people who self-identify as non-binary, and gender non-confirming, and female.
 There are currently 730 of us.

 We are words people and music people.
 We're from all over the world: UK, America, Scandinavia, Australia, New Zealand and more.
 Some of us are just writing our first shows, and some of us have shows currently on Broadway and in the West End.
 Some of us make traditional book musical theatre, and some of us make immersive interactive musicals.
 We write for stage and also screen, and some of us also write novels, poetry, and many other things.
 As well as being writers, we are also performers, directors, producers: I think nearly every other role in the creative arts is probably represented in the group somewhere.

 Access to the group

-We encourage all women who write musicals to join the group, no matter where you are in the world.
-If you identify as a woman who actively writes musicals, whether you're just writing your first one or you've been writing them for years, we are the group for you, and you are the writer for us.
+We encourage all people who self-identify under the title to join the group, no matter where you are in the world.
+If you actively write musicals, whether you're just writing your first one or you've been writing them for years, we are the group for you, and you are the writer for us.

 You're welcome to join no matter what you call yourself: bookwriter, composer, lyricist, songwriter, librettist, theatre-maker, playwright, poet, sound designer - we don't care, as long as you write musicals using either words, or music, or both.